 Brujas (pronounced "brew-haas") means "witches," and local legend tells of the clandestine love affair between a fisherman's daughter and a young man.
 One day he arrived late to their meeting place only to discover a hoary witch in place of his tender love.
 A statue of the maiden now stares at sea from atop a coral bluff next to the island's one, small hotel—the Villa Las Brujas.

 Cayo Las Brujas remains enchanted, but the current spell is cast by the sun as it shines on this key's beige beach, which is backed by dense foliage and fronted by crystalline waters, coral reefs, and uninhabited islets.
-There's good snorkeling around the point, and a larger reef lies across just the channel, in front of Cayo Francés.
+There's good snorkeling around the point, and a larger reef lies just across the channel, in front of Cayo Francés.
 The hotel rents snorkeling equipment, kayaks, and catamarans, and offers trips to dive spots and a pristine beach on Cayo Borracho.
-You can visit Cayo Las Brujas on a day trip, but you'll have to pay 5 cuc to cross the piedraplen.
+You can visit Cayo Las Brujas on a day trip, but you'll have to pay 5 cuc to cross the pedraplén.
 If you spend the night, bring insect repellent.